 Universal's Cabana Bay Beach Resort

-will open two new towers comprising 400 guest rooms, adding to the property's current 1,800 rooms upon projected completion in 2017.
-This expansion will bring the total number of rooms at Universal to 5,600.
-Cabana Bay amenities will include two swimming pools, a lazy river, a 10-lane bowling alley, and walking proximity to Universal Orlando's theme parks and Universal CityWalk.•
+will open two new towers comprising 400 guest rooms, adding to the property's current 1,800 rooms, upon completion this year.
+Cabana Bay amenities include two pools, a lazy river, a 10-lane bowling alley, and walking proximity to all of Universal's theme parks and Universal CityWalk.• Orlando City Stadium,